Previous Light:

 Books to Explore

 Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts.
-Providing special stories from each of the 92 lighthouses, along with plenty of indoor and outdoor coastal attractions and tours you can explore.
+Providing special stories from each of the 92 lighthouses on the southern New England coast, along with plenty of indoor and outdoor coastal attractions and tours you can explore.

 In the book you'll find local stories from all lighthouses in the Cape Cod region.
 For more info use my Lighthouse Books page.